LaVere Redfield: Burglaries

 In 1952 while Redfield was gambling in Reno, burglars came to his home and took his safe.
 The safe was initially reported to have contained US$2,500,000 in cash, securities and jewelry.
 At the time, the Spokane Daily Chronicle said that the burglary was "believed to be the biggest in United States history".
-The Desert News called it the "richest theft in U.S. history".
+The Deseret News called it the "richest theft in U.S. history".
 The FBI investigated the crime and made arrests.
 The crime was so well known that even FBI Director J. Edgar Hoover made a statement about arrests of suspects in the case.
 Eight people were arrested in connection with the burglary after an FBI investigation.
 In June 1952 the trial began and the FBI had to arrest Redfield when he did not appear at the trial; he was arrested on charges of evading a subpoena in San Francisco.
 The Knoxville News Sentinel called Redfield camera-shy and ran a photograph of him hiding his face from the cameras.
 A 1974 news article stated that the total of the burglary was $1.5 million and the crime was set up by Redfield's girlfriend.
 One newspaper, The Bend Bulletin speculated that the safe might not have contained anywhere near the $1.5 – 2.5 million that Redfield claimed.

 During the investigation of the burglary police discovered a secret room in the basement of his large stone home.
 The room had 270,000 silver dollars along with a hoard of postage stamps.
 The Reno Gazette-Journal said that, "He was forced to take the money to the bank".

 He was the victim of another burglary in 1961.
 Burglars fed steaks to Redfield's dogs while they removed two safes from his home.
 The contents of the safes were not disclosed.
 Redfield said he did not know how much was missing and he was also not sure which safe held securities and was also not sure what was in the safes.
-He said among the missing items, there were $1,000 and $100 dollar bills, possibly $250,000 in securities and $10,000 in silver.
+He said among the missing items, there were $1,000 and $100 bills, possibly $250,000 in securities and $10,000 in silver.